Wed. Jun 18th, 2025

 I’m Gabby Pieraccini, and I’m a decathlon writer and analyst, and the founder of “Decathletes of Europe”.

 I grew up with the almighty decathlon battles between Daley Thompson and Jürgen Hingsen.
-I was fascinated by two people who looked so different in stature, and with such different temperaments, competing in the same event.
+I was fascinated by two people who looked so different in stature, and with such different temperaments, competing against each other over 10 events.

 The stories behind the combined events, and the decathlon with its particular combination of speed, strength and technique, captured my imagination.
 And so, I was hooked.
 Decades later, I still am.